Skip to Main Content

 Grow host plants on your patio/balcony, providing food for butterfly caterpillars.

-Grow pollinator plants on your patio/balcony, providing nectar for insect and bird pollination.
+Grow native and/or pollinator plants on your patio/balcony, providing nectar for insect and bird pollination.

 Talk to your property manager about starting a recycling program.